Financial Aid Professionals

 Dear Colleague Letters

 The U.S. Department of Education periodically issues Dear Colleague Letters (DCLs) to provide policy and operational guidance.
-Current and archived DCLs are on the Information for Financial Aid Professionals (IFAP) website.
+Current and archived DCLs are available there.

 Federal Student Aid Handbooks

-The Integrated Common Manual (ICM) is the online version of the paper Common Manual.
-The ICM is updated periodically throughout the year with policy changes approved by the Common Manual governing board.
+The Common Manual is updated periodically throughout the year with policy changes approved by the Common Manual governing board.

 The Federal Register is the official daily publication for rules, proposed rules, and notices of federal agencies and organizations.
-The Federal Registers pertaining to the federal student aid programs are collected on IFAP.
+The Federal Registers pertaining to the federal student aid programs are collected on FSA.